First Grade Teacher Education Requirements and Job Description

 Obtaining a master's degree generally will increase a teacher's salary or stature.
 Similarly, completing a voluntary certification program through the National Board for Professional Teaching Standards can accomplish upward mobility for teachers who wish to advance their careers, salaries, benefits or a combination thereof (www.nbpts.org).

-The U.S. Bureau of Labor Statistics, BLS, (www.bls.gov) predicts faster than the national average growth for elementary school teachers, at a rate of 17% between 2010-2020.
-Additionally, the BLS reported that the median annual salary for kindergarten and elementary school teachers was $53,400 as of May, 2012.
+The U.S. Bureau of Labor Statistics, BLS, (www.bls.gov) predicts average growth for elementary school teachers, at a rate of 12% between 2012-2022.
+Additionally, the BLS reported that the median annual salary for kindergarten and elementary school teachers was $53,400 as of May 2012.

 Related to First Grade Teachers